-Submit your records in Excel format to ukfleshflies[at]gmail.com or directly on iRecord (if possible with diagnostic photos to help verification).
+Records.
+Submit your records in Excel format to ukfleshflies[at]gmail.com or directly on iRecord, if possible with diagnostic photos to facilitate verification.

-Do contact us by email or using our contact forms for any questions!
+Contacts.
+For any queries, please contact us by email or via our contact forms:

-The calyptrate family Sarcophagidae contains 64 species in the British Isles.
+The calyptrate family Sarcophagidae (Diptera: Oestroidea) includes 65 species occurring in the British Isles.
 These include the well known "flesh flies" in the genus Sarcophaga, medium to large sized flies with tessellated patterns on the abdomen.
 Sarcophaga species are frequently seen basking on sunlit fences, rocks and other structures.
 They also engage in "summiting" at hilltops and other high points in landscapes.

 The family contains three subfamilies: